TwoScoopGames/ArtDropsLouisville/README.md

 Dead drop: an anonymous, offline, peer to peer file-sharing network in public space.
 USB flash drives are embedded into walls, buildings and curbs accessible to anybody in public space.

-more on Deap Drops, and the origin story: http://deaddrops.com/
+For more info on Deap Drops, and the origin story: http://deaddrops.com/

 ###What
 Local artists feature where each artist (music, visual, game, food, writing, anything!) places an exclusive piece and description on a Deap Drop flash drive and gives out the location online, or coordinates with another artist to put thier location info on another drive, and puts it in a public space for anyone to find and enjoy.